 STEP 1: Cut yardage into 5 yard lengths.
 No need to serge or zigzag raw edges.
 Expect cut edges to ravel 1/2″ to 1″ on most cotton denim, canvas and linen fabrics.
 This is normal and will not interfere with the usability of your yardage.

-STEP 2: Machine wash fabric in hot water, no detergent or softeners.
+STEP 2: Machine wash fabric in hot water, no detergent or softeners are needed.
 Wash (2) five yard lengths per jumbo size washing machine at the laundromat.
 If you want to preshrink your yardage at home, wash only (1) five yard length at a time and make sure your machine is large enough to allow the yardage to move about freely.
 Packing the yardage in too tight will cause deep set wrinkles.

 STEP 3: Tumble dry on hot.
 Dry (1) yard length at a time.
 Drying time depends on type of fabric but 20 to 30 minutes is the norm.
 IMPORTANT: wet yardage quickly wads up into a ball after you start the dryer.
 Be sure to remove the fabric, unwind it and put it back in the dryer.
 Do this every 10 minutes.
 It’s a hassle but believe me this is the best way to minimize wrinkles.

 STEP 4: Remove fabric from dryer promptly when dry.
 If you won’t be using your fabric right away, roll it on a cardboard tube rather than folding it.
 This will keep the fabric crease-free.